morganjwilliams/pyrolite/docs/source/usage/tests.rst

 Testing
 ========

-If you clone the source repository, tests can be run from the root directory after
+If you clone the source repository, unit tests can be run using pytest from the root directory after installation:
-installation:

 .. code-block:: bash

    python setup.py test